kamperh/suzerospeech2019/readme.md

 Overview
 --------
-The ZeroSpeech challenges aims to answer the question of how we can build speech processing systems directly from audio without any labels.
+The [ZeroSpeech challenges](https://zerospeech.com/) aim to answer the question of how we can build speech processing systems directly from speech audio without any labels.
 It has the dual motivation of understanding language acquisition in humans and developing technology for extremely low-resource languages.
 The task in [ZeroSpeech 2019](https://zerospeech.com/2019/) is "TTS without T", i.e. text-to-speech without textual input.
-This is the repository for *suzerospeech*, the Stellenbosch University ZeroSpeech 2019 system.
+This is the repository for `suzerospeech`, the Stellenbosch University ZeroSpeech 2019 system.